redsnappa/99Problems-scala/README.md

 #Project Description

-After completing the Courseras Scala course, I decided to try my hand at these problems for further practice.
+After completing the Coursera's Scala course, I decided to try my hand at these problems for further practice.
 This project also contains unit tests written in ScalaTest, which is just a start to me playing with a new test framework.

 Just a bit of fun...